damienbod/AngularWebpackVisualStudio/README.md

 ## Setting up the application

 The ASP.NET Core application contains both the server side API services and also hosts the Angular client application.
-The source code for the Angular application is implemented in the angularApp folder.
+The source code for the Angular application is implemented in the "angularApp" folder.
 Webpack is then used to deploy the application, using the development build or a production build, which deploys the application to the wwwroot folder.
 This makes it easy to deploy the application using the standard tools from Visual Studio with the standard configurations.

 ## npm configuration